Apulia - Food and Wine

 In the province of Foggia, the Dauno DOP extra virgin olive oil is the most appreciated.
 This olive oil, made from local olive varieties such as Garganica or Rotondella, has a distinctive sweet and harmonious taste and it pairs perfectly with fish and seafood appetizers.

 The sun of the South also favors the cultivation of citrus fruits, and in Apulia, it is easy to come across citrus tree orchards that, especially during autumn and winter, impress with their sweet perfumes and vibrant colors.

-The citrus cultivation has increased above all in the area of Salento, mostly in the provinces of Lecce and Gallipoli, where the orchards occupy around 7000 acres of land.
-The most commonly cultivated citrus fruits are the oranges, with the hands down favorite being the Navelina.
+The citrus cultivation has increased above all in the area of Salento, mostly in the province of Lecce, where the orchards occupy around 7,000 acres of land.
+The most commonly cultivated citrus fruits are oranges, with the clear favorite being the Navelina.

-Tangerines are not particularly famous in Apulia, but the region has something better, the Clementine from the Gulf of Taranto, a unique hybrid that is characterized by a sweet and juicy pulp and the total absence of seeds.
+Tangerines are not particularly famous in Apulia, but the region has something better, the Clementine from the Gulf of Taranto, a unique hybrid that is characterized by a sweet and juicy pulp and, for the most part, the absence of seeds.

 Lemons are easily found in the Gargano area and among the unique local varieties, we can mention the Femminiello, Monachello, and Interdonato.

 Apulia’s cuisine is made from ancient flavors with a respect for the seasons.
 The traditional dishes are divided between the inland and coastal areas, and they bare different influences that vary from one city to another.

 One of the most popular appetizers in the region is acquasale, a dish that in the past was served as lunch to fishermen and peasants.
 The appetizer is prepared either with stale bread or with friselle, a local type of twice-baked bread, that is garnished with a mixture of onion, tomatoes, salt, oregano, eggs, extra virgin olive oil, and water.